Palo Alto Unified School District

 The Palo Alto Unified School District is a public school district located near Stanford University in Palo Alto, California.
-It consists of twelve primary schools, three middle schools, two high schools, and an adult school.
+It consists of twelve primary schools, three middle schools, two comprehensive high schools, an alternative high school, and an adult school.

 History

 The district itself was founded on March 20, 1893, with the first school opening in September of that year.
 Enrollment grew until it reached a peak of 15,576 students in 1967.
 Afterwards, enrollment declined sharply, forcing the district to close many schools.
 Enrollment was at its lowest in 1989 with only 7,452 students.
 Jordan Middle School was reopened when enrollment increased again.
 Barron Park Elementary School was added in 1998, and Terman Middle School was reopened in 2001.
 In 2013 the district had 12,268 students.

 All district schools were closed on March 16, 2020 due to the COVID-19 pandemic.
 A plan passed on September 29, 2020 to reopen elementary schools on October 12, and high schools on January 7, 2021, caused widespread debate, including criticism from teachers and staff citing safety concerns.